derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/readme.md

-# Digita Twins
+# Digital Twins
 <img src="https://miro.medium.com/max/1400/0*cbUNSheTkQxTjhL4" alt="Digital Twin" class="center" width= 700>

-_
 Digital twins are a critical component of Industry 4.0.
-Its basic principle is to replicate physical assets in a virtual world in order to model its dynamics.
+Their basic principle is to replicate physical assets in a virtual world in order to model their dynamics.
 It's a representation of a physical object, process, or service.
 A digital twin can be a digital replica of an object in the physical world, such as a jet engine, wind farms, or even larger items such as buildings, or whole cities.
 This twin technology is used to replicate processes to collect data and predict the performance._

 ## Contents
 - 1 Digital Twins on Azure Environment